 Note: The unit we tested had a smudge near the center of the lens inside the projector.
 This was confirmed when the image changed size when we used the projector's optical zoom, and when it remained the same size when using its digital zoom.
 Although this had no impact on our test scores, it was noticeable when watching the content.

 The Hisense M2 Pro is an okay projector if you're looking for something portable.
-Its 360-degree swivel stand makes it easy to adjust the image vertically based on your setup, while it's also equipped with two built-in 10W speakers, auto focus, and auto keystone.
+Its 360-degree swivel stand makes it easy to adjust the image vertically based on your setup, and it's also equipped with two built-in 10W speakers, auto focus, and auto keystone.
 At 7.6 pounds (3.4 kg), it's light enough to put in a backpack and bring with you.

 The projector does a good job of limiting fan noise, even at max brightness.
 With a soundbar or AVR set at normal listening levels, it should help mask the noise in most scenes.